delta6626/365-days-of-code/day9-dayx/nebula/README.md

----
----

 ## 🌌 Nebula — A Private Note-Taking App

 ### ⚙ Tech stack

+---

 1. React for the front end
+2. Zustand for state management
+3. React-router-dom for client side routing
-2. Daisy UI + Tailwind CSS for styling
+4. Daisy UI + Tailwind CSS for styling
-3. Firebase for storing notes and authentication
+5. Firebase for storing notes and authentication

 ### 🧠 Core Features

+---

 | Feature                     | Description                                  |
 | --------------------------- | -------------------------------------------- |